hibernating-rhinos/RavenFS/Docs/markdown/client-api/notifications.markdown

 * synchronization start/end,
 * conflict detections.

-Every avaliable notification in the Client API that you can subscribe returns `IObservable<T>` where `T` is notification type.
+Every available notification in the Client API that you can subscribe returns `IObservable<T>` where `T` is notification type.
 To work conveniently and efficiently with notifications add and use [Reactive Extensions](http://nuget.org/packages/Rx-Main) library in you project.

 ##Folder changes